Steven Seagal: Music

-Seagal plays the guitar.
-His songs have been featured in several of his movies, including Fire Down Below and Ticker.
-Among his extensive collection are guitars previously owned by "the Kings"; Albert, BB, and Freddie, as well as Bo Diddley, Stevie Ray Vaughan, Buddy Guy, Howlin' Wolf, Muddy Waters, and Jimi Hendrix.

-In 2005, he released his first album, Songs from the Crystal Cave, which has a mix of pop, world, country, and blues music.
+Seagal plays the guitar and among his extensive collection are guitars previously owned by "the Kings"; Albert, BB, and Freddie, as well as Bo Diddley, Stevie Ray Vaughan, Buddy Guy, Howlin' Wolf, Muddy Waters, and Jimi Hendrix.
+In 2004, he released his first album, Songs from the Crystal Cave, which has a mix of pop, world, country, and blues music.
 It features duets with Tony Rebel, Lt.
 Stichie, Lady Saw, and Stevie Wonder.
 The soundtrack to Seagal's 2005 film Into the Sun features several songs from the album.
 One of his album tracks, "Girl It's Alright", was also released as a single in several countries alongside an accompanying music video.
-Seagal's second album, titled Mojo Priest, was released in April 2006.
-Subsequently, he spent the summer of 2006 touring the United States and Europe with his band, Thunderbox, in support of the album.
+Seagal's second album, titled Mojo Priest, was released in April 2006; Seagal used the material to embark on a concert tour.
+Thom Jurek of AllMusic panned the album, rating it 1.5 stars out of 5 and stating that Seagal's guitar playing "rarely rises above bar band pedigree" and that "all of this music takes itself so seriously that it borders on delusional excess."